Skip navigation

 What is a pre-existing condition?

-• Any respiratory condition, heart condition, circulatory condition (including hypertension, stroke, transient ischaemic attack), cancer or cancerous condition for which you have ever been diagnosed or received treatment.
+- Cancer or cancerous condition for which you have ever been diagnosed or received treatment

-• Any diagnosed psychological or psychiatric disorder (including anxiety or depression) which you have suffered from or received treatment for.
+- Diagnosed psychological or psychiatric disorders (including anxiety or depression) which you have suffered from or received treatment for.

 Health insurance is designed to provide cover for unforeseen medical conditions that develop after the official start date of a policy.
 Broadly speaking, it is a level of cover designed to give you peace of mind when it comes to newly arising medical conditions.
 Health insurance policies are not generally designed to cover pre-existing conditions, therefore, or secondary conditions that are related to them.